truera/trulens/trulens_eval/BITROT.md

 In notes below, "HACK###" can be used to find places in the code where the hack lives.

+## stack inspecting

+See `instruments.py` docstring for discussion why these are done.

+- We inspect the call stack in process of tracking method invocation.
+It may be possible to replace this with `contextvars`.

 ## Method overriding

-(This one may not be possible to remedy) trulens_eval overrides a lot of methods from other libraries when it wishes to track their usage.
+See `instruments.py` docstring for discussion why these are done.

+- We override and wrap methods from other libraries to track their invocation or API use.
+Overriding for tracking invocation is done in the base `instruments.py:Instrument` class while for tracking costs are in the base `Endpoint` class.

 ## thread overriding

+See `instruments.py` docstring for discussion why these are done.

-- "HACK002" -- We override `ThreadPoolExecutor`` in concurrent.futures.
+- "HACK002" -- We override `ThreadPoolExecutor` in concurrent.futures.

 ### llama-index